 This new community-focused neighbourhood on Bristol’s historic harbourside will feature over 600 new homes, reflecting the urban dockside character of the area, along with a range of retail and office space.

-An exciting new addition to Bristol’s thriving food and drink scene, Wapping Wharf is set to become home to some of the city’s best independent restaurants, shops and cafes.
+An exciting new addition to Bristol’s thriving food, drink and shopping scene, Wapping Wharf is home to some of the city’s best independent restaurants, shops and cafes.
 It is also the location of CARGO, Bristol’s first retail yard made of converted shipping containers.